zhuhang-jasper/baser-react/readme.md

 - Updated dictionary for more words (~396K)
 - Swap color sides
 - Clear selected words traced on the board
-*- TODO: Save/Load snapshot of board information*
+- *TODO: Save/Load snapshot of board information*

 ### Known Issues
 Pre-defined letters do not take effect immediately.
 You have to traverse through all letters ONCE.